TimeWalkOrg/san-francisco-ca-earthquake/README.md

 - ["1906 San Francisco earthquake" on Wikipedia](https://en.wikipedia.org/wiki/1906_San_Francisco_earthquake)
 - Built with Blender and SketchUp architectural models of actual buildings
 - Using Unity XR Plug-in framework and Universal Render Pipeline
+- Will include animations and sound FX for earthquake event at 5:12am on April 18, 1906
+- Will enable TimeWalk.org "time travel": view Market Street in 1906 and 2020
+- See Open-source project priorities on Github here: https://github.com/TimeWalkOrg/san-francisco-ca-earthquake/projects/1

 Screenshot of pre-Alpha version (work in progress):